Malcolm Young: Career

-Both Angus and Malcolm Young were in a band with their brother George and his music partner Harry Vanda called Marcus Hook Roll Band.
+Both Angus and Malcolm Young were in a band with their brother George and his musical partner Harry Vanda called the Marcus Hook Roll Band.
 The project released an album in Australia called Tales of Old Grand-Daddy.
 Malcolm Young played guitar on the 1974 release "Evie" by Stevie Wright, written and produced by Vanda and Young.
 The song is 11 minutes long and has three parts.
 Young played the guitar solo in Part One of the song.
 Malcolm Young was in a short lived Newcastle-based band The Velvet Underground (not the well-known 1960s band).

 Malcolm Young was 20 when he and younger brother Angus formed AC/DC in 1973.
 Angus was on lead guitar, Malcolm on rhythm guitar, Colin Burgess on drums, Larry Van Kriedt on bass guitar and Dave Evans on vocals.
 Malcolm Young was also a songwriter and backing vocalist in the band.
 "Can I Sit Next To You Girl", their first single, was later re-recorded with Bon Scott as their vocalist.
 They decided upon the name AC/DC after seeing the letters "AC/DC" on the back of their sister Margaret's sewing machine.
 In 1975 AC/DC had moved to Melbourne.

 In early 1977 they returned to Britain and began a European tour with Black Sabbath.
 While Bon Scott and Ozzy Osbourne quickly became friends, some other members of the two bands did not get on so well.
 In one incident, Young alleged that Geezer Butler pulled a knife on him, although Butler has since refuted that.

 Towards the end of 1977, bassist Mark Evans was fired; Evans cited disagreement with Angus and Malcolm as a contributing factor.
 He was replaced by Cliff Williams.

 Guitar Player magazine has stated that the secret to Young's guitar technique was playing open chords through a series of Marshall amplifiers, set to low volume without high gain.
 This is contrary to a common practice for many rhythm guitarists who use loud and overdriven power chords.
 In an interview with Guitar World, Angus Young described Malcolm has "the band's foundation", with hard-hitting right hand picking style devoted to each song's groove, subtle variations in the chord structure and knowing when to temporarily stop playing to enhance the song.
 Malcolm preferred unusually thick guitar strings made by Gibson Guitar (gauge .012-.058).